 Go The Extra Mile.
 Be willing to do whatever it takes to accomplish the job…plus a little bit more.
 Take the next step to solve the problem.
 Even if it takes doing something that’s not in your job description, it’s the extra mile that separates the average person from the superstar.
 Be a superstar.

 Deliver Results.
 While effort is appreciated, we reward and celebrate results.
-Set high goals, use measurements to to track your progress, and hold yourself accountable for achieving those goals.
+Set high goals, use measurements to track your progress, and hold yourself accountable for achieving those goals.

 Assume Positive Intent.
 Get the facts before jumping to conclusions.
 Work from the assumption that people are good, and that the intent behind their actions is positive.
-Set aside your own judgements and preconceived notions.
+Set aside your own judgments and preconceived notions.
 Give people the benefit of the doubt.

 Be A Great Team Member.
-Huddle Up - Together we are better.
+Huddle Up – Together we are better.
 Consider how your actions impact other team members.
-Be willing to step into another role or help a co-worker when that's what's required for success.
+Be willing to step into another role or help a co-worker when that’s what’s required for success.
 Work together and collaborate.
-We're all responsible for quality and for customer service.
+We’re all responsible for the quality and for customer service.

 Listen Generously.
-Listening is more that simply "not speaking."
+Listening is more than simply “not speaking.”
 Give others your undivided attention.
 Be present and engaged.
 Quiet the noise in your head and let go of the need to agree or disagree.
 Listen with care and with empathy.
 Above all, listen to understand.